 1. Worn back hoe and loader pin bores on excavators

 When you consider the conditions and demands that excavation equipment are exposed to, it comes as no surprise that the joints of front loaders and back hoe buckets are subject to wear and tear.
 Many internal bores wear out, becoming oversize or even oval shaped.

 So what can be done to repair these components?

 Replacing the full component may seem the obvious choice, but in most cases this is not required, as the bores can be refurbished easily using a suitable line boring machine.
 These machines can be set up to ensure accurate alignment, for example, between 2 hinge pins, with the line boring operation being followed by either welding or shrink fitting new sleeves into the bores.

-2. Ball kiln trunnion repair
+2. Ball mill trunnion repair

 Above left: Machining a worn trunnion on a ball mill using the Mirage SRB3000-H. Above centre: Illustration of a ball mil (courtesy of Wikipedia Commons).
 Above right: Image showing the Mirage SRB300-H with counterweight assembly removed to show the facing arm.